 The Timing factor

-In most jurisdictions around the world, financial reporting for the authorities is an annual exercise.
-You scramble and find your receipts, pick out lines from the bank statements that relate to your business and quickly run to an Accountant to make them into acceptable formats.
-But does that really help financial decisions - perhaps in a very limited way.
-By the time your reports are collated, the ship has already sailed....
+In most jurisdictions around the world, financial reporting for taxes is an annual exercise.
+You scramble and find your receipts, pick out lines from the bank statements that relate to your business and quickly run to an Accountant to put them into acceptable formats.
+But does that really help financial decisions?
+By the time your reports are collated, the time to make changes within your business is long past.

-Whether you keep records on a software or not, you need some format of numbers to make spot decisions.
+Whether you keep records on a software or not, you need numbers in a consistent format to make spot decisions.
 They needn't be massive decisions, simple things like,

 1. Do I have the leeway to purchase an additional software subscription to make my life easier?